rotorgarage/funhog/funhog/README.md

 1. Account for all wires.
 Then confirm the camera remains tightly affixed between the plates and positioned correctly.
 1. Fasten any loose wires to the top plate using e-tape, leaving room for velcro (if top mounting the battery)

+---image at this state

 ### VTX:

 Using Ass Paddle technologies, affix the VTX/Ass Paddle combination to the rear of the drone, behind the back stand-offs.

 The recommended approach is to use a quick-release connection (micro JST, for example), minimal double-sticky, and a single cable tie around the VTX conglomerate and the back stand-offs.

+---image at this state

 ### Battery